daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 - Completely reworked the Magic-System, now all spells scale with Spell Power and much more
 - New Master and Grandmaster level for every combat spell, with new effects and powers
 - Reworked Commander abilities, they are now much more combat active and actually fun to use
-- 9 new base Commander classes and 18 specialisations, each with unique abilities
+- 9 new base Commander classes and 18 specialisations, each with unique abilities.
+Making a total of 27 choices.
+- Added 24 unique warmachine upgrades to be purchased in the town
 - Most artifacts are improved and are part of a set with interesting bonuses
 - Added 3 new secret class sets
-- New settings for increased difficulty of Neutral Units and computer players (AI)
+- New settings for increased difficulty of Neutral Units and computer players (AI) in form of the Difficulty mod
 - Good compatibility with WoG options

  2. Important Informations

 - The Help and Readme folder contains a lot of additional information about heroes, spells and skills.
 If you are in doubt how a skill work you can look it up there.
 All ingame options provide additional information when right-clicked ingame.
 - Right and left-click on Hero Portrait in hero-screen will show you important information about your current class points and skills, which determine your hero development.
 Use this often!
 - Right click the experience icon in the hero-screen will open the bonus-list, it will show you a lot of additional information about hero attributes and commander classes.

+ 2.1 Important key shortcuts

+- Key shortcut for class table: press "W" in hero screen.
+- Key shortcut for bonus list: press "E" in hero screen.
+- Key shortcut for advanced hero class: press "A" in hero screen.
+- Key shortcut for spell upgrade list press: "R" in hero screen.

- 2.1 Brief Overview of some important changes or difference to WoG mechanics
+ 2.2 Brief Overview of some important changes or difference to WoG mechanics

 Heroes:
 - most heroes specializations have been reworked and significantly improved in their usefulnes, especially magic heroes, there are also some new and unique specialities.
 Every hero should now be "mainable".
 Speciality scaling per level decreased to 3% instead of 5%.
 Some heroes have changed starting secondary skills to better match their speciality.